- Academic Requirements

 Health and Counseling Fee

 The University of Denver assesses a Health and Counseling Fee (HCF) to support the operation of a comprehensive health and counseling center on campus.
-Payment of the Health and Counseling Fee gives Law Student access to affordable and convenient healthcare right on campus.
+Payment of the Health and Counseling Fee gives students access to affordable and convenient healthcare right on campus.

 The Health and Counseling Fee will appear automatically on your tuition bill when you have registered for eight or more credits.
-The fee for the 2013-14 Academic Year is $234 per semester.
 The Health and Counseling fee entitles students to a variety of benefits with low or reduced copayments.
 Services include unlimited medical and primary care visits; annual gynecology office visits; many lab tests, therapeutic injections, inhalation treatments, allergy shots and other services.
 The fee also provides up to ten counseling visits per year for students whose mental health needs can be served in the HCC.

 Fee For Service

 As a DU student, you are eligible to receive services at the Health and Counseling Center even if you don’t participate in the Student Health Insurance Plan or if you have waived the Health and Counseling Fee.